marcusklaas/backbonzo/readme.md

 current state
 -------------

-Development on backbonzo has only just begun.
 At this time it is possible to create and restore encrypted backups.
-Functionality is extremely limited.
+Functionality is limited.
+The code is untested and it is *not ready for actual use*.

 priority todo list
 ------------------